reyhan-jr-injector/2.0/README.md

 # Reyhan Jr. Physical and Physical Address Injector and Converter/Exchange Code 2.0

 Reyhan Jr. Injector 2.0 by Reyhan alias Reyhan Jr. is now pairing with AI-Ready and Machines-Ready.
+Well noted, These conversion uses the tables provided in section, file to map by space each character to interaction corresponding code.

 ```code
 Name Long = Reyhan Jr. Physical Address Injector and Converter/Exchange Code 2.0